MI-SIM/MI-SIM.github.io/_posts/01-01-17-glossary.md

 * **Routh-Hurwitz Stability Criterion**: A mathematical method to determine whether all the roots of a polynomial lie in the left-half plane (i.e., if all the eigenvalues of the dynamical system are negative, then the fixed-point is stable).

 * **Steady-state**: A process or system is at steady-state if the variables that describe its behaviour are constant with time.
 For example, in a biological system, this may occur in a chemostat when one organism is washed-out from the system and the other reaches equilibrium between removal and growth.
-A stable steady-state may become unstable if a parameter passes through a Hopf bifurcation, resulting in a limit cycle or periodic oscillatory behaviour.